gklyne/I-D/app/app.md

 should be possible no matter from which location it was retrieved, or on which device it is inspected.

+When consuming multiple archives from untrusted sources it would be beneficial to have a Same Origin policy {{RFC6454}} so that relative hyperlinks can't escape the particular archive.

 The `file:` URI scheme {{RFC8089}} can be ill-suited for purposes such as above, where a location-independent URI scheme is more flexible,